rolinmb/quantum-flux/README.md

-Attempting to create a visualization of quantum vaccum fluctuations in python.
+Attempting to create a visualization of quantum vaccum fluctuations in python with the help of ChatGPT.

 src/laplacian.py
-	- Evolution of random data accodring to the Laplacian
+	- Evolution of Generic Quantum Field fluctuations given random data accodring to the Laplacian

 src/schrodinger.py
 	- Evolution of the Schrödinger Equation in two dimensions (representing an Electron); written with the help of ChatGPT